Delicious Hawaiian Foods and what should you eat on the islands now

-Delicious Hawaiian foods made up of multi-cultural, Polynesian and ethnic foods from ancient Hawaiian, plantation days to the current Hawaiian regional cuisine is all wrapped up into what we call local foods of Hawaii.
+Delicious Hawaiian foods made up of multi-cultural, Polynesian and ethnic foods from ancient Hawaiian traditional food, plantation days to the current Hawaiian regional cuisine is all wrapped up into what we call local foods of Hawaii.

 History of Food and eating in Hawaii

-Missionaries from the east coast of the United States brought their own dishes and preserved foods like salted fish which was incorporated into the Hawaiian food palate to lomi-lomi salmon as a side dish to be included into a favorite Hawaiian style dish that makes it as a traditional food.
+Missionaries from the east coast of the United States brought their own dishes and preserved foods like salted fish which was incorporated into the Hawaiian food palate starting with lomi-lomi salmon as a side dish.
+This was eventually included as a favorite Hawaiian style dish to eat.

 Plantation era farmers and their foods